 I am extremely grateful to Jim, the other lawyers in his office, as well as his entire staff for helping me with my personal injury case.
 Attorney client privilege as all about trust and privacy….Beckie B.

-If you or a relative were struck by a vehicle while riding a bike, we recommend calling a bike accident lawyer as soon as possible.
-Our team at Oronoz & Ericsson Injury Lawyers has years of experience helping injured cyclists and surviving family members after vehicle-bicycle collisions.
+If you or a relative were struck by a vehicle while riding a bike, we recommend calling a Las Vegas bike accident lawyer as soon as possible.
+Our team at Oronoz & Ericsson, LLC has years of experience helping injured cyclists and surviving family members after vehicle-bicycle collisions.
 We also have handled single-bicycle accidents resulting from dangerous and defective roadways and traffic devices.

 We understand how devastating these circumstances are.
 As a cyclist, you may suffer injuries that prevent you from getting back on a bike.
 You may have suffered a concussion or traumatic brain injury, even while wearing your bike helmet.
 Your child may suffer disabling or disfiguring injuries that impact their future.
 You may be grieving the loss of a parent, spouse, or child.
 All of this is unfair, and pursuing a lawsuit will not fix the situation.

 However, demanding to receive compensation for your injuries or loss can help your family obtain a small amount of justice and move forward without suffering further financial harm.
 Our team is here to handle the insurance claim and litigation processes.
 We will guide you through each step of a claim with compassion and candid advice.